klantle/watchdogs/README.md

 > You need the -Z+ option if it exists to support specific paths with `\` on Linux and `/` on Windows for cross-platform compatibility. https://github.com/pawn-lang/compiler/wiki/Compatibility-mode

-> There may be instances where the `-i"path/"` option does not reliably detect include files located in subdirectories within the specified path.
-To address this, Watchdogs implements its own detection mechanism to recursively scan and add all folders within `pawno-qawno/include` and `gamemodes/`.
+> There may be instances where the -i"path/" option does not reliably detect include files located in subdirectories within the specified path.
+To address this, Watchdogs implements its own detection mechanism to recursively scan and add all folders within pawno-qawno/include and gamemodes/.
+> By default, Watchdogs disables the automatic `-i` flag for folders under `gamemodes/` or `pawno-qawno/include/` https://github.com/klantle/watchdogs/blob/main/utils.c#L1390 https://github.com/klantle/watchdogs/blob/main/utils.c#L1374 because the compiler can still handle includes correctly even if the flag is not explicitly set.
+Users can manually enable it by adding a trailing / to the target folder, allowing the compiler to automatically include all subdirectories under that path.

 ### General Options